ODM2/CZ-Manager/README.rst

 pip install -r requirements.txt or

-# creates an env with the dependencies
+# creates a conda enviornment with the dependencies
 conda config --add channels conda-forge --force conda create -n ENVNAME python=2.7 --file requirements.txt

-or create the conda environment with the development requirements as well: conda create -n ENVNAME python=2.7 --file requirements.txt --file requirements-dev.txt
+or create the conda environment with the development requirements as well: conda create -n ENVNAME python=2.7 --file requirements.txt --file requirements-dev.txt --channel conda-forge

 # install the dependencies in the current env similar to the pip command above
 conda install --file requirements.txt